-upon setting ${\bf t}:=(t_1,t_2,\ldots)\in \C^{\infty}$ and ${\bf s}:=(s_1,s_2,\ldots)\in \C^{\infty}$.
-It was shown in~\cite{AvM97,AvM00} (see also the lecture notes~\cite{vM10}) that the functions\footnote{For $\alpha\in \C$, one defines $[\alpha]=\left(\alpha,\frac{\alpha^2}{2},\frac{\alpha^3}{3},\ldots\right)\in \C^{\infty}$.}
+upon setting ${\mathbf t}:=(t_1,t_2,\ldots)\in\C^{\infty}$ and ${\mathbf s}:=(s_1,s_2,\ldots)\in\C^{\infty}$.
+It was shown in \mbox{\cite{AvM97,AvM00}} (see also the lecture notes \cite {vM10}) that the functions\footnote{For $\alpha\in\C$, one defines $[\alpha]=(\alpha,\frac{\alpha^2}{2},\frac{\alpha ^3}{3},\ldots )\in\C^{\infty}$.}

-are bi-orthonormal polynomials with regard to the inner-product~(\ref{in-prod3}).
-In the formulae above, the $\tau_n({\bf t},{\bf s})$ are 2-Toda $\tau$-functions and are defined as a Toeplitz determinant, which is also expressible as a Fredholm determinant of the kernel~(\ref{BO-kernel}) below, using the Borodin-Okounkov identity~\cite{BO99}.
+are bi-orthonormal polynomials with regard to the bilinear form (\ref {in-prod3}).
+In the formulas above, the $\tau_n({\mathbf t},{\mathbf s})$ are 2-Toda $\tau$-functions and are defined as Toeplitz determinants, which are also expressible as a Fredholm determinant of the kernel (\ref {BO-kernel}) below, using the Borodin--Okounkov identity~\cite{BO99}.
 We obtain

-where the kernel $\mathbf{K}({\bf t},{\bf s})$ is given by
+where the kernel $\mathbf{K}({\mathbf t},{\mathbf s})$ is given by